St. Petersburg Pier: Current pier

+Pier Park's groundbreaking began on June 28, 2017, and the pier and its district opened on July 6, 2020.
+The renovated St. Pete Pier cost $92 million, and includes five restaurants, a playground, an environmental education center, and numerous artworks including work by Xenobia Bailey, Nathan Mabry, Nick Ervinck, and a large sculpture entitled Bending Arc by Janet Echelman.
+The new addition to the city sits on 26 acres of land.

 In popular culture

 On June 17, 1922, 18-year-old Dorothy MacLatchie was killed by a "monster fish" while floating next to the Municipal Recreation Pier in St. Petersburg, Florida.
 While some reports indicate a shark caused her death, newspaper accounts indicate her death was caused by a barracuda.

 Numerous scenes from the second and third season of the mid-1990s television series seaQuest DSV featured the Pier.
 The Pier was featured prominently on the cover of local zombie anthology, Zombie St. Pete, a zombie-themed short story collection.